 Is There Room for Dreams in a Grown-Up Life?

-Written by K Schenk
+Written by Karen Schenk

 soulcravingsdreamI remember summer afternoons as a child, laying on the grass and watching the clouds.
 I could see the mansion I would move into when I grew up.
 I imagined what my life would be like.
 It was absolutely glorious.
 Then I grew up and dreaming developed a different perspective.
 I no longer took time to dream.